Skip to content

 Dockerfile (multi-stage)

 Runtime stage (Debian bookworm-slim): 1.
 Install runtime dependencies: ca-certificates, libstdc++6, curl.
 2. Copy libchdb.so and chdb.h from builder.
-3. Copy hyperbytedb and hyperbytedb-debug binaries.
+3. Copy the hyperbytedb and hyperbytedb-cli binaries and libchdb.so.
 4. Create data directories under /var/lib/hyperbytedb/.
 5. Set environment defaults for data paths.
 6. ENTRYPOINT ["hyperbytedb"], CMD ["serve"].

 Building locally